anespinosa/netmem/dev/validation/README.md

 Every function added to netmem is compared here with an implementation that already existed, or with a result that can be derived by hand.
-The scripts are not part of the package: they are run by hand, and `dev/` is in `.Rbuildignore` and in `.git/info/exclude`.
+The scripts are not part of the package: they are run by hand, and `dev/` is in `.Rbuildignore`, so it is in the repository but never in the tarball.
+See `dev/README.md` for the map of the folder.

 Run them all with: